ColdGrub1384/multibuild/README.md

 }
 ```

+## Directory structure

 Build products will be located under a `build` directory inside the compiled project.
 Inside the build directory, each folder is named `sdkname.arch1`.
 For example, `iphoneos.arm64`.
+These name correspond to targets you can pass to the cli program.
 Xcode frameworks are also created under an `apple.universal` directory.

 ## CLI usage